amarnus/node-delay/README.md

 ### .next( ... )

 Returns a function that can be called once a single asynchronous operation in a given step is complete.
-The arguments passed to he function will be sent to the next step.
+The arguments passed to the function will be sent to the next step.

 ### .pass( ... )